arthurfiorette/axios-cache-interceptor/docs/src/guide/storages.md

   },

   set(key, value, req) {
-    return client
-      .set(`axios-cache-${key}`, JSON.stringify(value), {
+    return client.set(`axios-cache-${key}`, JSON.stringify(value), {
       PXAT:
-          // We don't want to keep indefinitely values in the storage if their request don't finish somehow.
+        // We don't want to keep indefinitely values in the storage if
-          // Either set its value as the TTL or 1 minute. value.state === 'loading'
+        // their request don't finish somehow.
+Either set its value as
+        // the TTL or 1 minute.
+        value.state === 'loading'
           ?
 Date.now() +
-              (req?.cache && typeof req.cache.ttl === 'number' ? req.cache.ttl : 60000)
+            (req?.cache && typeof req.cache.ttl === 'number'
+              ? req.cache.ttl
+              : // 1 minute in seconds
+                60000)
           : // When a stale state has a determined value to expire, we can use it.
-Or if the cached value cannot enter in stale state.
+          //   Or if the cached value cannot enter in stale state.
           (value.state === 'stale' && value.ttl) ||
             (value.state === 'cached' && !canStale(value))
           ? // eslint-disable-next-line @typescript-eslint/no-non-null-assertion
             value.createdAt + value.ttl!
-            : // otherwise, we can't determine when it should expire, so we keep it indefinitely. undefined
+          : // otherwise, we can't determine when it should expire, so we keep
-      })
-      ;
+            //   it indefinitely.
+            undefined
+    });
   },

   remove(key) {